The Story Behind

 Anthony is the fifth generation Leggett to run the family farm.
 After graduating from college, Anthony and Kara moved back to the Eastern Oregon area where they began raising their family.
 They have lived in several different areas, (Baker Valley, Prairie City, Stanfield, and back to the Farm in Baker Valley.)
 He worked for Old West Federal Credit Union for 15 years as an Ag. / Commercial Loan Officer minus a short 9-month stint with Rabo Agri-Finance.

-Kara was raised in a second-generation large farm family, (in a small town outside Eastern Oregon.)
-She had a beautiful childhood that can be accredited to our deep farming, and religious roots.
-Growing up she enjoyed serving in my church, playing sports, but above all my greatest memories are from the family farm.
-In college she studied early childhood development.
-She and Anthony married shortly after he came home from South America.
-They finished college and started a family.
-They moved around as Anthony’s career took off.
-Unexpectedly one day the reality of moving home was at their feet.
-Sad to leave our friends, and the life we built, we still jumped at the chance to move back to the farm, once again knowing God had a plan for us, and finally being able to give our kids a chance at the life we had as children.
-We have lived on the farm now for several years and every day we feel so thankful to be here doing what we love.
+Kara; I was raised in a second-generation farm family, (in a small town outside Eastern Oregon.)
+I had a beautiful childhood that can only be accredited to our deep farming, and religious roots.
+Growing up I enjoyed serving in my church, playing sports, but above all my greatest memories are from the family farm.
+In college I studied early childhood development and worked to obtain my degree.
+Anthony and I married shortly after he came home from a (two year) mission in South America.
+We then finished college and started a family.
+We moved around as Anthony’s career took off until one day the unexpectedly reality of moving home was at our feet.
+Sad to leave our friends, and the life we built, we still jumped at the chance to move back to the farm.
+Finally, being able to give our kids the dream life we had as children.
+We have lived on the farm now for several years, and every day we feel so thankful to be here doing what we love.